Tyrrrz/CliFx/Readme.md

 - Complete application framework, not just an argument parser
 - Requires minimal amount of code to get started
-- Resolves commands using attributes
+- Resolves commands and options using attributes
 - Handles options of various types, including custom types
 - Supports multi-level command hierarchies
 - Generates contextual help text
 - Prints errors and routes exit codes on exceptions
-- Highly testable and easy to customize
+- Highly testable and easy to debug
-- Contains utilties such as progress reporting
 - Targets .NET Framework 4.5+ and .NET Standard 2.0+
 - No external dependencies